vulcu/dahlia/README.md

 # if there's an existing .venv directory be sure to delete it first!
 pip -m venv ./.venv
 ```
-5. Once the python virtual environment is installed to `dahlia/.venv`, activate it and install this fork of the [Heavy Cross-Compiler (hvcc)](https://github.com/Wasted-Audio/hvcc) along with [the pd2dsy dependencies](https://github.com/electro-smith/pd2dsy).
+5. Once the python virtual environment is installed to `dahlia/.venv`, activate it and install this fork of the [Heavy Compiler Collection (hvcc)](https://github.com/Wasted-Audio/hvcc) along with [the pd2dsy dependencies](https://github.com/electro-smith/pd2dsy).
 ```bash
 source ./.venv/Scripts/activate
 pip install -r requirements.txt